7 Huge Marketing Trends For 2021-2025

 Businesses of all sizes are adapting their marketing strategies as consumer behavior continues to evolve in 2021.

 Social media is a hot spot for marketers, but which platforms will be the most useful in the coming years?

-1. Businesses take advantage of opportunities on TikTok
+1. Businesses take advantage of TikTok

 Searches for “TikTok” have increased by 426% since 2019.

 Between Q4 of 2019 and the end of Q1 in 2020, the average time spent per month on the platform increased by 415 minutes.

 They didn’t even start testing paid ads until early 2019, but in July 2020, they launched a self-serve ad platform for businesses.

 Searches for “TikTok ads” have increased by 1,540% since 2019.